art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 * `medium_display` *string* - The substances or materials used in the creation of a work
 * `inscriptions` *string* - A description of distinguishing or identifying physical markings that are on the work
 * `credit_line` *string* - Brief statement indicating how the work came into the collection
+* `catalogue_display` *string* - Brief text listing all the catalogues raisonnés which include this work.
+This isn't an exhaustive list of publications where the work has been mentioned.
+For that, see `publication_history`.
 * `publication_history` *string* - Bibliographic list of all the places this work has been published
 * `exhibition_history` *string* - List of all the places this work has been exhibited
 * `provenance_text` *string* - Ownership/collecting history of the work.
 May include names of owners, dates, and possibly methods of transfer of ownership.
 Free-form text formatted in a house style.